josefalanga/resume-gen/README.md

 You can grab the latest release in the relevant section, or download and compile it yourself!

-Below, there is some AI generated documents for anyone curious.
+Below, there is some AI generated documentation for anyone curious.
+I was too lazy to explain it myself.

 ## About